 - Geography – A Book of Discovery, provides an historical context for exploration and geographical knowledge that excels most geography texts because it uses rich literary descriptions of peoples and places; Also includes map work and Book of the Centuries focusing on the places and events mentioned in the histories, science and geography literature.
 This book is used again in Grade Eight.

 - Science – uses Exploring Creation with General Science to look at introduce the history of science, scientific inquiry, experimentation, simple machines, archeology, geology, paleontology, fossils, the fossil record, life, classification of life, the human body, energy, the digestive system, the respiratory system, the lymphatic system, the reproductive system, the urinary system, and the nervous system.

 - Nature Study – regular work in your student’s Nature Journal.
 Using the Handbook of Nature Study. the areas of focus for each term are: 1) fish 2) the brook 3) cultivated plants and 4) trees.

 - Picture Study – Edgar Degas, Claude Monet, Auguste Renoir, and Winslow Homer.
-The Grade Seven Resource CD contains all the pictures needed for study.
+The Grade Seven Resources include all the pictures needed for study.